BasicPrimitives/react-demo/server/src/static/downloads.md

 [Download](files/BasicPrimitivesDemo.zip) [npm package](https://www.npmjs.com/package/basicprimitives) [GitHub](https://github.com/BasicPrimitives/javascript) [GitHub Deployment](https://basicprimitives.github.io/javascript/)

 ## Basic Primitives Diagrams Webpack Build
-Contains JavaScript pre-build package designed to be used without [npm](https://www.npmjs.com/package/basicprimitives).
+It contains JavaScript pre-build package.
+Use it if you need to include our library directly to the web page as an [external script](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script), without [npm](https://www.npmjs.com/package/basicprimitives).

 [Download](files/BasicPrimitives6.zip)

 ## Basic Primitives Diagrams for React
-ReactJS components library that implements organizational and multi-parent hierarchical charts.
-Components render their content using JSX elements, as a result it is 100% compatible with React [Context](https://reactjs.org/docs/context.html) including popular [React DnD](https://react-dnd.github.io/react-dnd/about) library.
+It is a ReactJS components library that implements organizational and multi-parent hierarchical charts.
+It is a real ReactJS component, which does not direct DOM manipulations, and it renders content using JSX elements.
+It is compatible with React [Context](https://reactjs.org/docs/context.html) including popular [React DnD](https://react-dnd.github.io/react-dnd/about) library.

 ### Frameworks
 * [Create React App](https://create-react-app.dev/) compatible project